baqir79/RepData_PeerAssessment1/PA1_template.md

 ```

-Create data frame of avergage steps taken at a time interval accross all days.
+Create data frame of average steps taken at a time interval accross all days.

 ```r
 AvgstepsByInterval <- aggregate(activityComplete$steps, by = list(Category = activityComplete$interval),